Dev-PGVAA/Vibes/README.md

     into the environmental impact of their music-related activities, facilitating data-driven decision-making for greater sustainability.

-Overall, the Vibes GQL project represents a groundbreaking initiative to transform the music industry into a force for positive environmental change, empowering stakeholders to create, share, and enjoy music in a way that is both artistically fulfilling and ecologically responsible.
+Overall, the Vibes project represents a groundbreaking initiative to transform the music industry into a force for positive environmental change, empowering stakeholders to create, share, and enjoy music in a way that is both artistically fulfilling and ecologically responsible.

 ## Demo